sazae657/CDE_Mod/cde/programs/dtksh/ksh93/README.md

 6. To help increase everyone's understanding of this code base, fixes and significant changes should be fully documented in commit messages.
 7. Code style varies somewhat in this historic code base.
-   Your changes should match the style of the code surrounding it.
+   Your changes should match the style of the code surrounding them.
    Indent with tabs, assuming an 8-space tab width.
+   Opening braces are on a line of their own, at the same indentation level as their corresponding closing brace.
    Comments always use `/*`...`*/`.
 8. Good judgment may override this policy.